cassiozen/mithryn-ttrpg/players guide.md

 At Level 3, 6, and 9, you advance into a new Rank.
 This comes with extra rewards:

-First, take note of the new Rank in the character sheet and Update the Defense (DF): DF = Rank + Armor Bonus
+First, take note of the new Rank in the character sheet and Update the Defense: Defense = Rank + Armor Bonus

 Next, choose one of the following, instead of a normal level-up option: